Captain Underpants and the Revolting Revenge of the Radioactive Robo-Boxers

 Captain Underpants and the Revolting Revenge of the Radioactive Robo-Boxers is the tenth book in the Captain Underpants series created by Dav Pilkey.
-It was published on January 15, 2013.
+It was released on January 15, 2013.
+This book is a continuation of Captain Underpants and the Terrifying Return of Tippy Tinkletrousers, where George and Harold go back in time and team up with cavemen to stop Tippy Tinkletrousers (Professor Poopypants) once and for all.